supercoder123/react-otp-input-hook/readme.md

 // provides the value of the otp input
 value: string | number;

 // Returns the inputs based on the value provided in numberOfInputs.
-Can be used to set the inputs in a loop instead of registering it one byone readonly inputs: RegisterReturn<T>[];
+// Can be used to set the inputs in a loop instead of registering it one by one readonly inputs: RegisterReturn<T>[];

 // get an error string